Alumnus Erik Houtepen was interviewed about his time as student at Wageningen University. Below you can find the whole interview.

 Since you graduated, what kind of jobs did you have?

-I started my professional career as a Marine Park ranger at the St. Eustatius National Parks foundation directly after I graduated the MSc Biology in June 2016.
+I started my professional career as a Marine Park ranger at the St. Eustatius National Parks foundation directly after I graduated the MSc Biology.
 During my internship, I lived on St. Eustatius(Dutch Caribbean) and was eager to go back and start the job.
 Having the network, made possible by WUR, helped me get informed on the job and then get the job.
 Although this job didn’t require MSc level, the experience of two years captaining a boat and leading over a 1000 dives really boosted my experience and further introduced me to the Dutch Caribbean nature conservation cause.
-September 2018, I was offered a job as researcher and consultant at sister organisation Caribbean Research and Management of Biodiversity (Carmabi) on Curaçao, where I currently live.
+I was later offered a job as researcher and consultant at sister organisation Caribbean Research and Management of Biodiversity (Carmabi) on Curaçao, where I currently live.
 An important part of being a researcher and consultant at Carmabi is monitoring nature in the Curaçaoan National Parks managed by Carmabi, complemented by external environmental consultancies.

 And what is your current job?